zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 7
-To have several output fields, you need to specify those in the list format.
+To have several output fields, you need to specify them in list format.
-In this example, name, status and two mandatory fields (hostid and host) will be returned.
+In this example, name, status, and two mandatory fields (hostid and host) will be returned.

 ```yaml
 ---